- Supports legged and fixed-based robots.

 - Simulation of various sensors including RGB+D cameras, laser sensors, gyroscopes, force/torque sensors, and accelerometers.

 - ROS bindings are available for broadcasting simulation data and reading robot trajectory commands.

 - Many sampling-based motion planners implemented.

 - Real-time motion planning routines.

-- Planning models are fully decoupled from simulation models, which helps simulate uncertainty.
+- Planning models are fully decoupled from simulation models, which helps evaluate behavior under errors and uncertainty.

 Languages: C++ and Python